cypress-io/cypress-documentation/source/guides/tooling/background-process.md

 - Customize the `babel` settings to add your own plugins.
 - Swap out `browserify` for `webpack` or anything else.

-Check out the {% url '`brower:filePreprocessor` event' brower-filepreprocessor-event %} which describe how to use this event.
+Check out the {% url '`browser:filePreprocessor` event' browser-filepreprocessor-event %} which describe how to use this event.

 ## Browser Launching